stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-protection.md

 For instance:

-* the `$HOME/.snapshot/users.daily.latest` directory is the latest daily snapshot available, and store the contents of the $HOME directory as they were when the last daily snapshot was taken,
+* the `$HOME/.snapshot/users.daily.latest` directory is the latest daily snapshot available, and stores the contents of the $HOME directory as they were when the last daily snapshot was taken,
 * the `$HOME/foo/.snapshot/users.hourly.20170722-18:00` can be used to retrieve the contents of the `$HOME/foo` directory as it was at 6pm on July 22th,